carla-simulator/ros-bridge/docs/carla_ros_scenario_runner.md

 ```

  - The above command will load RVIZ 2 with the `rviz_carla_plugin`.
-Select the desired Scenario and press the `execute` button.
-This will setup the scenario of choice.
-This example assumes `RevealScenario` is selected.
+Select the desired scenario from the `Scenario List` and press the `Load` button.
+The simulator will Load the selected scenario ready to be executed/started.
+This example assumes selecting the `RevealScenario` scenario.
  - Set the Ego Vehicle Goal Pose by publishing to `/carla/ego/goal_pose`.
    ```sh
    ros2 topic pub --once /carla/hero/goal_pose geometry_msgs/msg/PoseStamped  "{pose: {position: {x: 6.0, y: 42.00}, orientation: {z: 0.67, w: 0.74}}}"